Xodarap/haskell-gymnasium/README.md

-# gym-hs
+# Haskell Gymnasium

 A Haskell library that provides bindings to OpenAI Gymnasium environments, enabling you to call any Gymnasium environment from Haskell.

-## Features

-- **Simple API**: Easy-to-use Haskell interface for Gymnasium environments
-- **Full Interoperability**: Seamless communication between Haskell and Python
-- **Type Safety**: Strongly typed actions and observations
-- **Environment Management**: Automatic resource cleanup
+Implemented by spawning a python subprocess and using stdio to communicate with it.

 ## Quick Start